A successful career doesn’t mean working more, or even earning more. It means working better, and enjoying what you do.

 And no matter how dedicated you are to your present job, no matter how passionate you are about doing the best you can, tolerating an inner work voice that won’t quit at the end of the workday will only do you, and your career, serious harm.

 Thinking about work outside of working hours, and the stress that is associated with this unfortunate affliction, damages your health, your relationships, and yes – the quality of your work.
 It’s been shown that taking proper time off improves the quality and productivity of your regular efforts.

-The problem is, nobody ever teaches you to how to switch your work mind off.
+The problem is, nobody ever teaches you how to switch your work mind off.
 Who would?
-Management don’t think it’s in their interest (although it is) to give you more meaningful rest time.
+Management doesn’t think it’s in their interest (although it is) to give you more meaningful rest time.

-But there are many different ways to wind down when you can’t stop thinking about work.
+But there are many different ways to wind down when your brain can’t stop thinking about work.
 Each suits different people and different circumstances.

 For example, writing down (with pen and paper) your work thoughts in list form, or just a few sentences describing the problem that’s troubling you, can ‘therapy’ it out of you – for a few hours at least.
 This works well if a specific project or challenge is occupying your thoughts.

 Mindfulness is a great one if that inner voice won’t let you sleep at night.
 Think about the bed that you’re sleeping on, and the linen.
 Imagine one-by-one the textiles that were used.
 Think about where they came from and the path they took to reach you.
 How they feel on your skin.